128technology/docs/docs/_conductor_to_authority.md

 Take this opportunity to log into the Conductor GUI to complete the following operations.
 This will provide validation that the installation was successful, and familiarize you with GUI operations.

+#### Connecting the Conductor to the Network

+To make sure the conductor is on a network and accessible via GUI, the IP address on the interface must be in the same subnet as the VLAN on the switch port.
+Use `https://<interface IP address>` for GUI login.

 1. Select the **Conductor** from the Authority menu on the left side of the GUI.

  ![Configuration menu](/img/config_menu_gui.png)